-- conclude that the project is exempt (previously referred to as Schedule A or A+).
+- conclude that the project is exempt.
 In this case, the proponent may proceed to implement the project without any further Class EA work while recognizing the obligation to minimize environmental impacts while doing so, subject to any other permits or approvals.
 The problem/opportunity identified in Phase 1 will be considered to have been resolved. - conclude that the project is eligible for screening through the screening process(es) outlined in Appendix 1.
-If screened as exempt, the proponent may proceed to implement the project without any further work under the MCEA while recognizing the obligation to minimize environmental impacts while doing so, subject to any other permits or requirements.
-The problem/opportunity identified in Phase 1 will be considered to have been resolved.

-- o decide to undertake either the Schedule B or C project process despite being eligible to use the screening process(s). - decide that the project is classified as Schedule B or Schedule C, in which case the proponent shall continue to plan the project through the following steps.
+If screened as exempt, the proponent may proceed to implement the project without any further work under the MCEA while recognizing the obligation to minimize environmental impacts, subject to any other permits or requirements.
+The problem/opportunity identified in Phase 1 will be considered to have been resolved. - decide to undertake either the Schedule B or C project process despite being eligible to use the screening process(s). - conclude that the project is classified as Schedule B or Schedule C, in which case the proponent shall continue to plan the project through the following steps.